 The first version of the format was originally published on the rgc:audio website, which is the most supported by sfz related software.

-The Simon Cann’s Cakewalk Synthesizers is not a recent book, and was not intended to be a standards document, but rather a manual for users of Cakewalk products.
-So, if you are developing a new SFZ player, do not feel obligated to support all opcodes listed in this website - instead, use your judgment.
+Cakewalk Synthesizers is not a recent book, and was not intended to be a standards document, but rather a manual for users of Cakewalk products.
+So, if you are developing a new SFZ player, do not feel obligated to support all opcodes, headers etc. listed on this website - instead, use your judgment.

 ARIA also adds some extended MIDI CCs in addition to those already added by SFZ 2, and XML instrument banks as a way of organizing multiple SFZ instruments and configuring graphical user interfaces.
 See also the Plogue forum's ARIA's Custom opcodes post.